san99tiago/aws-openai-chatbot/README.md

 ## Architecture

-The AWS infrastructure solution is the following (with decoupled fronted/backend):
+The AWS infrastructure for the solution is the following (with decoupled fronted/backend):

 <img src="assets/openai_chatbot_diagram.png" width=80%> <br>